wliang002/TriviaGame/README.md

 # TriviaGame
 # Ultimate Friends Trivia Game
-# This game is wrote in JQuery
+# This game is in JQuery